Winter 2022 Linguistics Newsletter

 Fritz Newmeyer retired from UW Linguistics in 2006, but he hasn’t exactly taken it easy since then.
 Among other activities, he’s been a Guest Professor at Beijing Language and Culture University, a Professor at Norwegian Graduate Researcher Summer School in Linguistics and Philology, Senja Norway, and a Collaborateur at Institut des Science Cognitives, Lyon, France.
 A UW Linguistics faculty member from 1969-2006, Newmeyer was active in the Linguistic Society of America (LSA), the national… Read more

 2019 PhD Kirby Conrod, now a faculty member at Swarthmore College, received the Arnold Zwicky award from the Linguistic Society of America (LSA) on January 8, 2022 during the LSA's 2022 Annual Meeting in Washington DC.
-The award recognizes “the contributions of LGBTQ+ scholars in linguistics, and is named for Arnold… Read more
+The award recognizes “the contributions of LGBTQ+ scholars in linguistics, and is named for… Read more

 Share